mattsmart2001-web/Rory_SubBar/README.md

-# Rory Sub Bar — OBS Overlay
+# Rory Sub Bar - OBS Overlay

-A YouTube membership progress bar overlay for OBS.
+A live sub bar & membership progress bar overlay for OBS.
 Shows your live member count as a segmented bar between two milestones, with live notifications and a sub combo counter.

 ---